IvanPeng0414/Nonparametric-estimation-via-variance-reduced-sketching/README.md

 - Implementation of nonparametric estimation algorithms.
 - Variance reduction techniques for improved performance.
 - Example datasets and scripts for demonstration.
-- Comprehensive documentation for each module.

-## Prerequisites

-Before running the code, ensure you have the following installed:
-- Python 3.x
-- Required Python libraries: [NumPy, Pandas, Scikit-learn, Scipy, PyTorch]

 ## Installation